Skip to content

 There are two in the hospital, one is located on the ground floor along the corridor to the right of WHSmith, and the other is situated in South block opposite the gym.
 The mess offers a fridge, microwave, sofas, a TV and computers.
 It is a comfortable place to relax and rest on a busy shift.
 It can be accessed 24 hours day and offers social events.

-If you are a member of staff at The Dudley Group, and would like more information regarding health and wellbeing, please select the link below to access the Postgraduate Education Learning Platform.
+If you are a member of staff at The Dudley Group, and would like more information regarding health and wellbeing, please select the link below to access the DGFT Medical Education platform.

 Champion of